Coursal/Spark-Examples/README.md

 ## Preparations & Prerequisites
 * [Latest stable version](https://spark.apache.org/docs/latest/) of Spark or at least the one used here, [3.0.1](https://spark.apache.org/docs/3.0.1/).
 *  A single node setup is enough.
 You can also use the applications in a local cluster or in a cloud service, with needed changes on anything to be parallelized, of course.
 * Of course, having (a somehow recent version of) Scala (and Java) installed.
-The most casual and convenient way is to load and build everything within a IDE as shown [here](https://sparkbyexamples.com/spark/spark-setup-run-with-scala-intellij/).
+* The most casual and convenient way to run the projects is to import them to a IDE as shown [here](https://sparkbyexamples.com/spark/spark-setup-run-with-scala-intellij/).

 ## Projects
 Each project comes with its very own input data (`.csv` files in the project folder ready to be used or copied to the HDFS) and its execution results are either stored as a single file in an `/output` directory or printed in console.
 You should also set the full paths for the input and output folders for each project based on your system.